A Political Romance: First printing and suppression

 Sterne wrote the first 24-page section some time between Fountayne's Answer (shortly after 25 December 1758) and Topham's Reply (no earlier than 13 January 1759), and sent its manuscript to the printer for typesetting.
 These 24 pages were printed by Caesar Ward in York and prepared for publication as a standalone work.
 After Topham's Reply appeared, Sterne wrote his postscript, satirical key, and two letters.
 These were then printed and combined with the earlier pages to form the new, complete work with a new title page.
 The letters that conclude the pamphlet are dated January 20, 1759.
 Sterne's letter to Ward, published within the pamphlet, objects to a "quaint Conceit" which was originally included on the title page; this has been identified as an image of a cockfight, which Ward moved to the end of the work.
 Sterne's letter complains that, on the title page, it "would only set People on smiling a Page or two before I give them Leave".

 Sterne originally planned to publish anonymously, as both Topham and Fountayne had.
 However, Topham accused Fountayne of involving many co-authors for his Answer (likely true, and Sterne was likely one of the writers to assist); Sterne responded by claiming full authorship of A Political Romance.
 Sterne's 60-page pamphlet was released before the end of January, with no publisher listed.
 Roughly 500 copies were printed, but were not widely distributed.

 Sterne's pamphlet prompted an end to Topham and Fountayne's arguments.
 The archbishop John Gilbert summoned Topham and Fountayne to London to settle their dispute.
 Topham volunteered to renounce his claims if the pamphlet was suppressed.
 Although the pamphlet presented the archbishop in a relatively positive light, he considered it embarrassing for an internal church matter to be exposed to public ridicule; he also desired its suppression.
 Following pressure on all sides, Sterne agreed to destroy the pamphlet.
 Church officials claimed all the copies at the printer's, bought any remaining for sale, and burned them.
 In 1760, the London Chronicle reported that Sterne "had thrown it into the fire, because 'twas too ill-natured."
-Sterne kept only his manuscript of the work, and the six copies known to survive from this original print run were accidental.
+Sterne kept only his manuscript of the work.